how do airport scanners detect drugs in luggage

 Common Myths and Misconceptions About Airport Scanners

-Despite the comprehensive use of airport scanners, there are numerous myths and misconceptions about how they work, generally in the context of how do airport scanners detect drugs in luggage.
-Clearing up these misconceptions helps passengers better understand airport security and the technology behind it.
+Even though airport scanners are used in all airports there are lots of myths about how they work, mostly as generalised beliefs on how do airport scanners detect drugs in luggage.
+Setting the record straight on these points will help passengers better understand airport security and how the technology works.

 1. Myth: Airport Scanners Can See Everything in Detail